lbryio/lbry.com/content/news/205-lbrytech.md

 - [Builders's Guide](https://lbry.tech/build) - A new resource specifically for those who want to build their own app or utility using the LBRY protocol, rather than contribute to LBRY Inc. projects.

-- [Developer Reward Program](https://lbry.tech/developer-reward) (not live yet) - A new reward program specifically for developers to help them get started learning, contributing, or building with LBRY.
+- [Developer Reward Program](https://lbry.tech/developer-program) - A new reward program specifically for developers to help them get started learning, contributing, or building with LBRY.

 But that's not all!
 See everything for yourself at [lbry.tech](https://lbry.tech).